 My steadiest boy friend is a doctor, a man who already knows about my operations, and thoroughly understands.
-As a medical man, he is not in the least shocked by the surgery that altered my body to fit my mind and spirit.
+As a medical man, he is not in the least shocked From Man To Woman continued by the surgery that altered my body to fit my mind and spirit.